The Complete Guide To Self-Employment Taxes

 - Calculate Income Tax: Multiply your adjusted gross income by the tax rate found in the current IRS tax brackets.
 These change annually, so make sure you’re using the correct numbers.
 The amount you come up with from your calculations is the amount of income tax you owe.

 - Let’s look at an example.
 You have calculated your adjusted gross income, and it is $9,000.
 You are a single filer.
 According to the IRS tax brackets, your income tax is 10% of your adjusted gross income (AGI).
 Therefore, you multiply 0.10 (10%) x $9,000 and get $900.
-This means that you owe $900 in income taxes.
+That means you owe $900 in income taxes.

 - Calculate Self-Employment Tax: If you made over $400, you are required to pay the self-employment tax.
 To do this, you first take your estimated annual income (not your AGI) and multiply this by 92.35%.
 This number is your taxable income.
 Then, your taxable income is multiplied by 15.3%.
-The final number is the amount of self-employment tax you are required to pay.
+The final number is the amount of self-employment tax you need to pay.

 - Let’s take another look at an example.
 Your estimated annual income is $12,000.
 We multiply this by 0.9235 (92.35%) to get $11,082.
 This is your taxable income.
 Multiply your taxable income ($11,082) by 0.153 (15.3%) to get $1,695.55.
 This is the total amount of your self-employment tax.